raeq/wordle_solver2/docs/architecture.rst

 Observer Pattern
 ~~~~~~~~~~~~~~~~

-Game events are handled using the Observer pattern for loose coupling between components:
+The architecture is designed to support the Observer pattern for loose coupling between components, though this is not yet fully implemented across all modules:

 .. code-block:: python

+   # Example of how Observer pattern could be implemented
-   class GameEngine:
+   class EventNotifier:
        def __init__(self):
            self._observers = []